dasmuli/cstatecharts/README.md

 * Do not use blocking calls within the statecharts, better use polling.
 * One problem when using documentation mode is that no real production code should be called.
-The macros ON_ENTER and ON_EXIT are ignored, so most system changing code should go there.
+The macros ON_ENTER and ON_EXIT are ignored, so most system code should go there.
 * All event ids are integers, so it might be beneficial to create an enum event_id{ event1 = 0, event2, ... };
 * Because the macros generate switch/case entries, no other switch/cases